Updated Mar 01, 2026

 Adalo's internal database offers relational capabilities with prebuilt property types, AND/OR logic, and custom formulas—all included in every plan.
 The native approach eliminates API latency, simplifies development, and costs nothing beyond your base Adalo subscription.

-However, internal collections hit limitations quickly:
+However, internal collections have different trade-offs:

-• Free plan: 200 records total per app
+• Free plan: 500 records total per app

 • No external access: Team members can't edit data without logging into Adalo